slatedocs/slate/source/includes/administration/_feedback_settings.md

 `POST /feedback`

 Create a new feedback settings.
+The support can either be through email or a Zendesk widget, but not both.

 ```shell
 # Creates a new feedback settings